-Take the very freshest of regional products, add the best wines, and serve the whole in a wonderfully local ambience: using this secret recipe, Josef Floh – head chef and owner of the “Gastwirtschaft Floh” in Langenlebarn on the Danube – has cooked his way into the league of top Austrian dining establishments.
+Take the very freshest of regional products, add the best wines, and serve the whole in a wonderfully local ambiance: using this secret recipe, Josef Floh – head chef and owner of the “Gastwirtschaft Floh” in Langenlebarn on the Danube – has cooked his way into the league of top Austrian dining establishments.

-Lisl Wagner-Bacher’s ultra-award winning cuisine (2 Michelin stars, 5 Stars/98 Points A la Carte; 3 chef's hats/18 points Gault Millau), composed from superior ingredients and tinged with regional and Mediterranean accents is as unmistakeable as the Wachau region itself.
+Lisl Wagner-Bacher’s ultra-award winning cuisine (2 Michelin stars, 5 Stars/98 Points A la Card; 3 chef's hats/18 points Gault Millau), composed from superior ingredients and tinged with regional and Mediterranean accents is as unmistakeable as the Wachau region itself.

 Award-winning wines, home-distilled schnapps, a small fine dining restaurant and guest rooms, together with “apricot treats”: in the Prandtauerhof in Joching on the Danube, a building with over 700 years of history, the Holzapfel family celebrate Wachau hospitality – and the best that the cellars and kitchens of the region have to offer.